povimd9/FileChampion4j/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-**Is your feature request related to a problem?
-Please describe.**
+## Story
-A clear and concise description of what the problem is.
+A clear and concise user story of the request.
 Ex.
-I'm always frustrated when [...]
+As a user, i want something, so it can make my life easier [...]

+## Details
 **Describe the solution you'd like**
 A clear and concise description of what you want to happen.

-**Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.

-**Additional context**
-Add any other context or screenshots about the feature request here.
+## Nice to have
+**Describe nice-to-have features**
+Any specifics related to the request, but not a blocker for the feature.

+## Acceptance Criteria
+**Describe the criterias that must be properly implemented for feature to be accepted.**